 - Truly connect

 Let’s have a look at each of the steps.
 How do you use them to turn the next social into a networking event?
 How to incorporate these steps in your LinkedIn use?

 Go out with a purpose

 Is it a work function where you know most people?
 Chances are you’ll have a good time and party-hardy.
 Think about it though… If you want to network, who do you want to talk to?
 Is there a colleague who has a great relationship with someone you’d like to be introduced to in the New Year?
 Or even better, have you got connections that will really benefit a certain colleague?
-Who will be there that you can genuinely complement on an achievement in the past year?
+Who will be there that you can genuinely compliment on an achievement in the past year?

 Work out who you want to talk to and why.
-Also be prepared for questions about yourself.
+Also, be prepared for questions about yourself.
 What is most important to you for people to know?
 How can you tell it so they can remember and repeat it?